 Why FOMO Hijacks Your Joy

-Sometimes the comparison trap isn't really about what others have — it's rooted in a deeper sense that you're somehow not good enough as you are.
+Sometimes the comparison trap isn't about what others have — it's rooted in a deeper sense that you're somehow not good enough as you are.

 Breaking the FOMO Loop